bmorris3/fleck/docs/paper.md

 [@Numpy:2011].
-For example, the present algorithm can compute rotational modulation curves sampled at ten points throughout the rotation of each star for one million stars, with two unique spots each, all viewed at unique inclinations, in about 10 seconds on a 2.5 GHz Intel Core i7 processor.
+For example, the present algorithm can compute rotational modulation curves sampled at ten points throughout the rotation of each star for one million stars, with two unique spots each, all viewed at unique inclinations, in about 10 seconds on a regular laptop (64-bit Mac OS X, Intel Core i7 2.5 GHz CPU, 16 GB RAM).
 This rapid computation of light curves en masse makes it possible to measure starspot distributions with Approximate Bayesian Computation.

 While ``fleck`` is intended to model ensembles of light curves, we also include